ludwiggj/scala-finance-gadget/README.md

 * Play slick 3.0.1, to integrate slick with play.

-* [SSoup](https://github.com/filosganga/ssoup "SSoup"), a Scala wrapper around the [JSoup](http://jsoup.org "JSoup") Java library for parsing HTML.
-This is used to parse the HTML scraped from the investment management platform.
+* Circe 0.9.3, for parsing Json.
+This is used to parse the Json returned by the investment management platform.

 * Typesafe config 1.3.2, to store details of the accounts used to access the investment management platform.